Building Equality Policy: Buyers

 During the tender process

-For construction, social procurement and Building Equality Policy clauses have been embedded in:
+Social procurement and Building Equality Policy clauses are embedded in construction templates:

 • Definitions